PCarrascoDev/docker-snmp/README.md

 ```bash
   $ sudo docker run -it -p 161:161/udp snmp-server AGENT_IP_ADDRESS
 ```
+*Be sure to verify that port 161/udp is open on both devices, and not blocked by any firewall.
+*As the client runs on the background, only expect visual output from the server daemon.

 ## Local machine usage:
 1. Start Client Daemon on local docker network